gnss-sdr/geniuss-place/_sp-blocks/11-pvt.md

 The troposphere is the lowest portion of Earth's atmosphere, and contains 99% of the total mass of water vapor.
 The average depths of the troposphere are 20 km in the tropics, 17 km in the mid latitudes, and 7 km in the polar regions in winter.
 The chemical composition of the troposphere is essentially uniform, with the notable exception of water vapor, which can vary widely.
 The effect of the troposphere on the GNSS signals appears as an extra delay in the measurement of the signal traveling time from the satellite to the receiver.
 This delay depends on the temperature, pressure, humidity as well as the transmitter and receiver antennas location, and it is related to [air refractivity](http://aty.sdsu.edu/explain/atmos_refr/air_refr.html){:target="_blank"}, which in turn can be divided in hydrostatic, i.e., dry gases (mainly $$ N_2 $$ and $$ O_2 $$), and wet, i.e., water vapour, components:

   * **Hydrostatic component delay**: Its effect varies with local temperature and atmospheric pressure in quite a predictable manner, besides its variation is less that the 1% in a few hours.
-The error caused by this component is about 2.3 meters in the zenith direction and 10 meters for lower elevations (10$$ ^{o} $$ approximately).
+The error caused by this component is about $$ 2.3 $$ meters in the zenith direction and $$ 10 $$ meters for lower elevations ($$ 10^{o} $$ approximately).

   * **Wet component delay**: It is caused by the water vapour and condensed water in form of clouds and, thence, it depends on weather conditions.
-The excess delay is small in this case, only some tens of centimetres, but this component varies faster than the hydrostatic component and a quite randomly way, being very difficult to model.
+The excess delay is small in this case, only some tens of centimetres, but this component varies faster than the hydrostatic component and in a quite randomly way, being very difficult to model.

 The troposphere is a non dispersive media with respect to electromagnetic waves up to 15 GHz, so the tropospheric effects are not frequency dependent for the GNSS signals.
 Thence, the carrier phase and code measurements are affected by the same delay, and this effect can not be removed by combinations of dual frequency measurements.

 ## Saastamoinen

-The standard atmosphere can be expressed as:
+The standard atmosphere can be expressed as:[^Bevis94]

 $$ \begin{equation} p = 1013.15 \cdot (1-2.2557 \cdot 10^{-5} \cdot h)^{5.2568} \end{equation} $$